Pediatric neurologist Lily Wong-Kisiel, M.D., answers the most frequently asked questions about epilepsy.

 Let people you work and live with know how to handle a seizure.
 This can help if they are with you when you have one.
 You may offer them suggestions such as:

 - Carefully roll the person onto one side to prevent choking.

 - Place something soft under the person's head.

 - Loosen tight neckwear.

-- Don't try to put your fingers or anything else in the person's mouth.
-No one has ever "swallowed" his or her tongue during a seizure — it's physically impossible.
+- Don't place fingers or anything else in the person's mouth.
+People with epilepsy will not "swallow" their tongues during a seizure — it's physically impossible.

 - Don't try to restrain someone having a seizure.

 - If the person is moving, clear away dangerous objects.

 - If immediate medical help is needed, stay with the person until medical staff arrive.